-These easy vegan Black Bean Tempeh Tacos are a great 30 minute weeknight meal!
-Each hearty taco is packed with fiber and over 10 grams of plant protein.
+These easy vegan Black Bean Tempeh Tacos are hearty, satisfying, and ready in 30 minutes!
+Each taco is packed with 10 grams of plant-based protein.
+Personalize them with the toppings you love!
+(Vegan, gluten-free, refined oil-free.)

-Plus everyone can personalize theirs with the toppings they love.
+Best of all, everyone can personalize theirs with the toppings they love.
+Set out all the options on the counter for a family-style taco bar!

 Ingredients for Tempeh Tacos

-- Tempeh: Some packaged tempeh includes other grains, so if you need gluten-free, be sure to check the ingredients.
+- Tempeh: You'll need an 8-ounce tempeh patty for this recipe.
+Some packaged tempeh includes other grains, so if you need gluten-free, be sure to check the ingredients.
+We'll break up the tempeh patty into crumbles and stir it with warm, savory flavors to create the tempeh taco meat.

 - Black beans: Or you could substitute pinto beans if desired.

-Personalize these tacos with your favorite toppings such as:
+Personalize these vegan tacos with your favorite toppings!
+A few ideas include:

 - Avocado or guacamole